theandrebass/Mute/README.md

 - Google Chrome 32+

 ## Notice
 Not being updated or maintained as of 2018.
-Decided to put the extension back online in my effort to build in public.
+Had removed the project in 2018, decided to put the extension back online in my effort to build in public in 2021.